kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 ### Atomic operations on metadata

 The PRC allows you to add and remove metadata in sequence with a single operation, i.e., a single call to the server.
 The `apply_atomic_operations()` method takes a series of `AVUOperation` objects as arguments and implements them in the order given.
+Because they are all implemented with a single server call, the operation is much faster than a sequence of individual `add()` and `remove()` calls.

 To the `AVUOperation()` call we specify the kind of operation ("remove" or "add") and the AVU involved as an `iRODSMeta` object.
 Therefore, we need to import both the `iRODSMeta` class (already imported above) and `AVUOperation`.

 Let's remove and add some AVUs in one single call.